 In order to avoid being hit with high taxes, look for ways to take advantage of this year’s maximum long-term capital gain rate of 15%.
 For instance, consider selling appreciated assets before year-end and postpone selling those with losses until 2013.

-Though this strategy is not right for everyone, for some of our clients, we are shifting a portion of their investments to assets that generate federally tax-exempt income, such as municipal bonds.
+Though this strategy is not right for everyone, for some clients, we recommend shifting a portion of their investments to assets targeted on generating federally tax-exempt income, such as municipal bonds.
 Note: While taxes are not something you should ignore this year, your investment strategy should be based on your investment goals, appetite for risk, and time horizon.

 Mistake #9: Not seeking Professional Advice